 ‘Dumpster fire.’
-‘Trainwreck.’
+‘Train wreck.’
 ‘A disgrace’: Horrified pundits react to the presidential debate

 As for Biden — who Hume earlier in the evening repeatedly said was “senile” — he “came across as competent” during the debate.

-ABC News contributor and former New Jersey Gov. Chris Christie, who helped Trump prepare for the debate, said of the president’s performance, “it was too hot.
+ABC News contributor and former New Jersey governor Chris Christie, who helped Trump prepare for the debate, said of the president’s performance: “It was too hot.
 Listen, you come in and decide you want to be aggressive, and I think it was the right thing to be aggressive, but it was too hot.”

 Christie added that Biden “looked very shaky” and “used lots of name-calling and a lot of insulting language.”